mikezano/zano-press/src/learning-lessons/2025-08-15-Modern-Centering.md

 ```

 - `.container` is holding everything together.
 We will use CSS grid to help align everything in a centered way
-- `.radial-circles` is the red rings
+- `.radial-circles` - represents the red rings
-- `.blue-circle` is the centered circle where sometimes you'd see someone like Porky Pig pop out of.
+- `.blue-circle` represents centered circle where sometimes you'd see someone like Porky Pig pop out of.
-- `<svg />` - this element is the key to having our curved text written in
+- `<svg />` - this element is the key to having our curved text written in.

 ## Place center

-There's a property in grid landia that lets you center things with `place-content: center`.
-Let's use that here
+There's a property in `grid`-landia that lets you center things with `place-content: center`.
+Let's use that here.

 ```css
 #container {